hpcleuven/VscDocumentation/source/software/singularity.rst

 `Conda environments
 <https://docs.vscentrum.be/software/python_package_management.html#install-python-packages-using-conda>`_
 are a convinient solution when it comes to handling own Python-dependent software installations.
-Having a containerized Conda environment is often useful for groups when working collectively on a common project.
+Having a containerized conda environment is often useful for groups when working collectively on a common project.
-One way to have a Conda environment in a container is to create it from an existing environment YAML file.
-If we have a Conda environment exported in a YAML format file called, e.g., ``user_conda_environment.yml``, then from that file one can recreate the same environment in a Singularity definition file::
+One way to have a conda environment in a container is to create it from an existing environment YAML file.
+If we have a conda environment exported in a YAML format file called, e.g., ``user_conda_environment.yml``, then from that file one can recreate the same environment in a Singularity definition file::